Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 She picked up her spatula and whacked him on the nose.
 People across the plaza turned and stared at the high-volume booming chitter that followed, which only got louder when she turned and gave Naydra a rather gentler whap for good measure.

 Naydra managed to keep her own mirth in check enough to speak.
-“So…that’s a yes?”
+"So…that’s a yes?"

-“That’s a yes,” Leela confirmed.
+"That’s a yes," Leela confirmed.

 Daar pant-grinned gleefully and *wiggled* in place.
 Which felt a bit like standing during a minor earthquake, but who was she to judge his joy?

-“Okay!
+"Okay!
 We’ll talk more once we get back, ‘kay?
-Naydi an’ I are gonna go do sum’ human TV.”
+Naydi an’ I are gonna go do sum’ human TV."

-“Okay.
+"Okay.
 I’ll…clean up and shut down, I guess.
 And then see if I can find somebody to sell the stand to.
-I guess Folctha will just have to do without Ninja Taco from now on.”
+I guess Folctha will just have to do without Ninja Taco from now on."

-“Naw, think big!”
+"Naw, think big!"
 Daar stood up to his full colossal height and spread his arms wide.
-“Franchising!
-In ten years there could be a thousand Ninja Tacos!”
+"Franchising!
+In ten years there could be a thousand Ninja Tacos!"

-“...You know what, I like that idea more.”
+"...You know what, I like that idea more."

-“Well yeah, how else ‘ya think I became a trillionaire?!
-Gotta dream big ‘ta make big!”
+"Well yeah, how else ‘ya think I became a trillionaire?!
+Gotta dream big ‘ta make big!"

 Leela shook her head and chitered.
-“You’re incorrigable.”
+"You’re incorrigable."

-“Damn right!
-Anyhoo.”
+"Damn right!
+Anyhoo."
 He sank back down to all fours with a thud, then gave her another gentle hug, and a nip on the ear.
-“No rush, *yijao?* An’ think about it.
+"No rush, *yijao?* An’ think about it.
 I won’t be any kinda mad if’n ‘ya change ‘yer mind.
-But I hope ‘ya don’t.”
+But I hope ‘ya don’t."

-“We need to get going, dear.”
+"We need to get going, dear."

-“Right, right…”
+"Right, right…"

 And with that, Naydra and Leela exchanged parting nips while Daar stored his mountain of food in his saddle bags.
 One last parting nip and the Great Couple made their way back toward the terminal.
 Naydra had her parasol out again.